junxit/us-congress-bills-112/metadata.md

 - 2011-06-24 — Introduced in House
 - 2011-06-24 — Referred to the House Committee on Energy and Commerce.
 - 2011-06-24 — Referred to the Subcommittee on Energy and Power.
+- 2011-07-08 — Subcommittee Consideration and Mark-up Session Held.
+- 2011-07-11 — Committee Consideration and Mark-up Session Held.
+- 2011-07-11 — Subcommittee on Energy and Power Discharged.
+- 2011-07-12 — Committee Consideration and Mark-up Session Held.
+- 2011-07-13 — Committee Consideration and Mark-up Session Held.
+- 2011-07-13 — Ordered to be Reported (Amended) by the Yeas and Nays: 33 - 13.
+- 2011-09-15 — Placed on the Union Calendar, Calendar No. 136.
+- 2011-09-15 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+112-208.
+- 2011-09-15 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+112-208.